 We know that the denialists have provided not a single theory shown to be consistent with the observations, nor even an idea which can pretend to be a plausible explanation for what we have seen.
-They attack by seeding doubt using lies, and they attack by smearing the integrity of climate scientists and even the process of science itself.
-We know that many millions of dollars of fossil fuel and Right Wing corporate money is being funneled to climate denialists and that their media and political connections have succeeded in dis-informing lay people, politicians, and even second-rate teachers who should know better, playing on their psychological tendencies.
+They attack by seeding doubt, by lies, and they attack by smearing the integrity of climate scientists and even the process of science itself.
+We know that hundreds of millions of dollars of fossil fuel and Right Wing corporate money is being funneled to support climate denialists and that their media and political connections have succeeded in disinforming lay people, politicians, and even instructors who should know better, playing on their psychological tendencies.
 We know that this is especially prevalent in the United States, and that people in Europe, Asia, and Latin America, for example, are much better aligned with the scientific consensus.
 As of 2009, only 36% of average Americans believe that global warming is caused by human activities, from a Pew poll.
-We know that there is already further warming of 1 degree Fahrenheit "in the pipeline"over the coming decades which will happen even if, against all politico-corporate inertia, we keep CO2 atmospheric levels constant, due to the fact that the Earth is not in radiative equilibrium.
+We know that there is already further warming of 1 degree Fahrenheit "in the pipeline"over the coming decades which will happen even if we instantly reduce carbon emissions by 70% in order to keep CO2 atmospheric levels constant, due to the fact that the Earth is not in radiative equilibrium.
 The atmosphere cannot transmit as much heat outward as we receive inward from the sun because greenhouse gases are accumulating too fast to accommodate to.
-And too, that 93% of the greenhouse heating that has already occurred has been deposited into the oceans, where it remains, and where it will prevent any cooling back down, due to well-understood thermal inertia of the ocean and its decreasing ability to absorb CO2 with increasing temperature.
+And too, that 93% of the greenhouse heating that has already occurred has been deposited into the oceans, where it remains, and where it will prevent any cooling back down, due to well-understood thermal inertia and the decreasing ability of warmer oceans to absorb atmospheric CO2.
 The climate system is physically large and therefore takes long time scales to change direction.
 It's the proverbial Titanic.
-Long, but not long enough.
-Too long to motivate politicians and corporations, who only think of themselves and only for the next few years.
-But too short for those who care about their children, and their grandchildren, and all future generations.
-The damage we've already initiated will require vast efforts to stop in time.
-The time to turn the Titanic is not when you're just a few feet from the iceburg.
-This makes the Titanically stupid comment of Ronald Reagan that much more an indictment of how we select our leaders.
-In 1979, after being told by climate scientists that climate change will be seriously affecting life by 40 years in the future (i.e. this decade) Reagan's response was "...Get back to me in 39" (39:39 into this BBC documentary) .
+Long time scales... but not long enough.
+Too long to motivate politicians, who evidently think primarily of themselves and the cash from lobbyists of their corporate overlords.
+But too short for those who care about their children, grandchildren, and all future generations.
+The damage we've already initiated will require vast efforts to try and slow down.
+The time to turn the Titanic is not when you're just a few feet from the iceberg.
+This makes the Titanically stupid comment of Ronald Reagan that much more an indictment of how we select our leaders: In 1979, after being told by climate scientists that climate change will be seriously affecting life by 40 years in the future (i.e. today) Reagan's response was "...Get back to me in 39" (this quote is 39 minutes into this BBC documentary) .

-We need immediate and severe reductions in CO2 emission, followed by a reversal of atmospheric concentrations of CO2, a fact which is in such strong conflict with the desires of the Third World and Asia to adopt the conspicuous consumerist lifestyle they envy from the West, that it may well take a whole series of catastrophic events spaced closely enough that they do not exceed our shrinking attention span - events unequivocally tied to global warming - before civilization will take the drastic steps required to prevent the worst consequences.
-Perhaps even more serious than climate change is the tragedy that CO2 is inflicting on ocean ecosystems due to CO2-induced acidification (links here, here, and references therein).
+We need immediate and severe reductions in CO2 emissions, followed by an expensive and massive effort to actively remove atmospheric CO2, a fact which is in such strong conflict with the desires of the Third World and Asia to adopt the conspicuous consumerist lifestyle they envy from the West, that it may well take a whole series of catastrophic events spaced closely enough that they do not exceed our shrinking attention span - events unequivocally tied to global warming - before civilization will consider taking the drastic emergency steps required to prevent the worst consequences.
+Just as serious as climate change, is the effect human-generated CO2 is inflicting on ocean ecosystems due to acidification (links here, here, and references therein).

-Maybe this is a good place to repeat something I have, for 26 years now, told all my Astro lecture classes at one point or another - Nolthenius' First Law: People Learn the Hard Way.
-Most (a voting majority certainly) are unable to make real and compelling enough within their own minds what the difficult truth is, and to support the necessary action.
-They will eventually commit to serious action when they see the world seriously going wrong immediately around them (not just headlines happening to someone else) - but by then it's far too late.
+Maybe this is a good place to repeat something I have, for 30 years now, told all my Astro lecture classes at one point or another - Nolthenius' First Law: People Learn the Hard Way.
+Most (a voting majority certainly) are unable to make real and compelling enough within their own minds what the difficult truths are, and to support the Herculean necessary action.
+I believe they will eventually commit to serious action when they see the world seriously going wrong immediately around them (not just headlines happening to someone else) - but by then it's far too late.
 The time for action was 20 years ago or more.
 Not tomorrow.
-That is the inexorable physics of time scales, and the very unfortunate time scale for climate forcing and response, as we'll see.
+That is the inexorable physics of climate time scales, and the very unfortunate time scale for climate forcing and response, as we'll see.
 Yes, sure...
 I understand the power of inspiration and tipping points in social systems... but I maintain my conclusion.
 The cost of dealing with climate change meaningfully is just too high at this late date to make a dent in the problem, barring some miraculous synchronous global change in the maturity and intelligence of political leaders and their citizens.
 The number of people who are close to such a personal tipping point, by any evidence I'm aware of, is so tiny compared to the global population accelerating this problem (mostly now in Asia), that I cannot see how it can make a difference.
 We can slow down the descent into disaster, but the climate our species evolved and prospered in, it is now too late to recover to (again, neglecting some miraculous rise in global maturity and some miraculous invention of and commitment to, a process of active and massive CO2 atmospheric removal effort, beyond ending all CO2 emissions).

 The Larger Problem - Living Beyond the Carrying Capacity of The Earth

-I'm haunted by the results of the classic "delayed gratification" studies (and here) of children, which show that the willingness to delay gratification for ultimately larger reward in 4-year olds is predictive of later measures of intelligence and success in life.
-We as a planet behave like the immediate gratification 4 year olds in these studies, preferring to eat through our seed corn now rather than clearly acknowledge what that means for our future.
-What's interesting about the studies is that the choice is so easily grasped by all (one candy now, or two candies if you wait a bit), that it is not a test of the ability to understand what is being asked, it really is a test of the willingness to pause and make real in one's mind what the future will hold, vs simply avoiding that awareness.
+I'm haunted by the results of the classic "delayed gratification" studies (and here) of children, which show that the willingness to delay gratification for ultimately larger rewards in 4-year-olds is predictive of later measures of intelligence and success in life.
+We, as a planet, behave like the immediate gratification 4-year-olds in these studies, preferring to eat through our seed corn now rather than clearly acknowledge what that means for our future.
+What's interesting about the studies is that the choice is so easily grasped by all (one candy now, or two candies if you wait a bit), that it is not a test of the ability to understand what is being asked, it really is a test of the willingness to pause and make real in one's mind what the future will hold, vs working to avoid that awareness.

 Meanwhile, as the American public and politicians appear unwilling or unable to see through the fog financed by the oil and mining industry and face up to human responsibility for global warming, the rest of the world moves on.
-China, only recently having elevated itself out of Third World status, is already leading the U.S. in all measures of clean energy technology development and use, and by a significant margin.
-China is hardly a model world citizen, but they are not indulging in the self-deception that we are, here in the U.S. That said, China sees the U.S. making no efforts towards facing climate change, and they have a deep collective feeling of inseurity which manifests as an insatiable desire to become the #1 world power once again.
+China, only recently having elevated itself out of Third World status, is already leading the U.S. in most measures of clean energy technology development and use, and by a significant margin.
+China is hardly a model world citizen, but they are not indulging in the self-deception that we are, here in the U.S. That said, China sees the U.S. making no efforts towards facing climate change, and they have a deep collective feeling of insecurity which manifests as an insatiable desire to become the #1 world power once again.
 So, clean technologies or not, net/net, China continues to grow its CO2 emissions, now at twice the rate that the U.S. is, and their coal plants in particular are pushing the climate past tipping points (Simons 2012) and towards environmental disaster (However, in 2014 there is some indication China's coal use may be leveling off, as officials become more worried about revolt from the Chinese populace reacting to the incredible pollution they endure.
 China and the U.S. are the #1 and #2 emitters of carbon, accounting for 40% of global emission rates as of 2013.

-All of human civilization, beginning with paleolithic man emerging from the last Ice Age, has taken place in this time frame, and enabled by a stable climate that allows consistent growing zones and building of civilization infrastructure.
+All of human civilization, beginning with paleolithic man emerging from the last Ice Age, has taken place in this time frame, and enabled by a stable climate with constant sea level, that allows consistent growing zones and building of civilization infrastructure.
 Now look at the man-made carbon-induced climate change that has started.
 Taken from Marcott et al. (2013), and described for the layman here

 A Few Degrees Warmer - So What?